marzban2030/8086tiny/README.md

 Floppy changing during emulation guide:

-Open another Linux console and run "cp [NewFloppy].img [InsertedFloppy].img" command in the repository directory.
+Open another Linux console and run "cp NewFloppy.img InsertedFloppy.img" command in the repository directory.

 Download whole of this repository as a zip file: